Fall 2015 applications are OPEN and due by November 1, 2015.

 - Not all qualified candidates may be interviewed and not all interviewed candidates will be accepted.
 Selection of candidates for interview will be based on criteria listed above, quality and presentation of application material, quality and professionalism of communication with the program during the application process and an informed understanding about the role of a CRNA.

 - Faculty reserves the right to interview and accept qualified students at any time after the college priority application deadline of November 1.
-The applicant may substitute the GRE with successful performance scores on the MCAT.

-- Completed goal statement
+- Completed goal statement in WORD form

 - 3 Letters of reference

-- Copy of RN license
+- Copy of RN license in PDF form

-- Copy of all certifications: ACLS, PALS, CCRN, TNCC, Others
+- Copy of all certifications: ACLS, PALS, CCRN, TNCC, Others in PDF form

 Frequently Asked Questions (FAQ)